In the world of recycling, there are several terms that can be difficult to break down (much like certain types of plastic).

 There are certain types of plastic products that are biodegradable and compostable.
 For example, at Public Goods we produce compostable plastic waste bags by working with Polyethics Industries, a BPI-certified manufacturer.

 These types of products are made using hydrolyzable polymers, chemical compounds that degrade over a period of time when they come into contact with water, a key ingredient in composting.
 Unlike other types of plastics, they break down into elements the soil can absorb, and the process takes less than 180 days, not more than 1,000 years.

-Municipal facilities and industrial companies compost these plastics by enveloping piles of compost under tarps at temperatures of more than 50 degrees celsius (that’s roughly 122 degrees fahrenheit).
-After about 150 days the compost becomes useable.
+Composting facilities and industrial companies recycle these plastics by enveloping piles of compost under tarps at temperatures of more than 50 degrees Celsius (that’s roughly 122 degrees Fahrenheit).
+After about 150 days it becomes useable.
 Depending on the type of product, the facilities sometimes add warm water with a nutrient mixture to accelerate the decomposition process.